wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Could not find MessageBodyWriter for response object of type: java.util.ArrayList of media type: application/json
 ```

 OK.
 Well.
 It does not work.
 You need a `MessageBodyWriter` for this response type.
 If you have a look at the class `PersonResource`, you can see that we are directly returning a response of type `java.util.List<Person>`.
 And we have a global producer annotation of `application/json`.
-We need a component which translates the result into a JSON string.
+We need a component that translates the result into a JSON string.

-This can be done by the extension `quarkus-resteasy-jsonb` or `quarkus-resteasy-jacksonb`.
+This can be done through the `quarkus-resteasy-jsonb` or `quarkus-resteasy-jacksonb` extension.
 We are going to use the first one by executing:

 ```bash
 $> quarkus ext add quarkus-resteasy-jsonb
 [SUCCESS] ✅  Extension io.quarkus:quarkus-resteasy-jsonb has been installed
 ```

-If you’re now calling the above endpoint again, you should see the correctly resolved and formatted output.
+If you now call the endpoint again, you should see the correctly resolved and formatted output.

 ```bash
 $> http :8080/person